brandonaaron/jquery-cssHooks/README.markdown

 A collection of cssHooks that work with jQuery 1.4.3+.

-Currently normalizes the margin and backgroundPosition css getters.
+Currently normalizes the margin, padding, backgroundPosition, backgroundPositionX, and backgroundPositionY css getters.

+# Usage

+Super simple.
+Just request the margin, padding, backgroundPosition, backgroundPositionX, and/or backgroundPositionY like you would other CSS properties.

+    // #myElement { margin: 1px 2px 3px 4px; }
+    $('#myElement').css('margin'); // "1px 2px 3px 4px"

 # What are cssHooks?